Voulu-2k6/blitzType/README.txt

         everything is broken internally

     statshtml.js
-        need to format our date object
         need to fix css display
-        wpm is wrong

 Iplementing features:
     Settings.html: implement a key for the display at bottom